PROTO204/Next-Brain-Generation/README.md

 # Next-Brain-Generation
-Description &amp; Code needed for the PROTOBOX Sprint
+Description &amp; pedagogical material and code needed for the PROTOBOX Sprint

 **DESCRIPTION**